maudis73/skupper-example-gateway-reversed/README.md

 ## Step 7: Expose the backend service

 Use `skupper service create` to define a Skupper service called `backend`.
-Then use `skupper gateway bind` to attach your running backend process as a target for the service.
+Use `skupper servce bind` to associate it with your backend deployment.
+Use `skupper gateway forward` to link local requests to port 8081 to the new service.

 _**Console for hello-world:**_